Table of Contents

 Preview and test your booking pages

-This is the page people will see when you send them your Calendly link for a specific Event Type.
+From your Calendly homepage, select the Event Type you want to preview.
+An interactive preview of your booking page will show in the right pane of the Event Type editor.
 Test your availability settings by clicking around the calendar and selecting a date and time to book.
 Edit your Event Type as needed to fine-tune any settings.

 Use the Troubleshooting tool to see what’s blocking bookings

+You can also use the Troubleshooting tool on your live booking page.
 Make sure you're logged in to your Calendly account.
 You'll find a button to enter troubleshooting mode at the bottom of your Event Type booking page.

 For more details on troubleshooting availability, check out this help center article.